 The Right to Know Campus Safety Report is published annually by October 1.
 The information is provided in compliance with requirements set forth under the Student Right to Know Campus Security Act of 1990 (Title II - Public Law 101-542 Nov.
 1990).

 Upon request, this information will be provided to any applicant for enrollment or employment.
-Copies are available in the Security Office, the Enrollment Services Office, Student Activities Office, and from the Vice President of Student Services.
+Copies are available in the Security Office, the Office of Student LIFE, and from the Executive Vice President of Instruction and Student Services.